Ardhat/docs/upgrading.md

 ## Updating the bootloader

-The bootloader used in {{<ardhat>}} is a modified verion of Optiboot, and is loaded at the factory together with a default Sketch that runs Firmata and also manages the Navigation switch and LED.
+The bootloader used in {{<ardhat>}} is a modified version of Optiboot, and is loaded at the factory together with a default [Sketch](https://github.com/Ardhat/ArdhatFirmata)  that runs [Firmata](https://github.com/firmata/protocol) and also manages the Navigation switch and LED.

 If required, this bootloader and app can be replaced using the following procedure: